ryubidragonfire/cntk-and-fast-r-cnn/README.md

 # cntk-and-fast-r-cnn
-Getting it set up with Azure DSVM, CNTK and Fast-R-CNN.
+Notes on setting up CNTK and Fast-R-CNN with Azure DSVM.

 # setting up
 Spin up an Azure DSVM.
 Come with CNTK.